-Having co-parenting issues are quite common.
-In fact, some parents just can’t do it and may have to consider parallel parenting plans.
-As to whether bad co-parenting or a refusal to co-parent is enough for a father to lose custody depends on whether the inability to co-parent is a detriment to what is in the best interest of the child.
-This would include the child’s health, education, safety, or welfare.
+Having co-parenting issues are quite popular.
+In fact, some parents may have to consider parallel parenting plans because they simply cannot manage.
+Whether poor co-parenting or a refusal to co-parent is sufficient for a father to lose custody depends on whether the inability to co-parent harms the child’s best interests.
+This includes the child’s health, education, safety, and well-being.

-Because the court will always do what is in the best interest of the child, a judge’s decision to have the father lose custody due to bad co-parenting would have to be very serious.
+Due to the fact that the court will always act in the child’s best interest, a judge’s decision to have the father lose custody due to poor co-parenting would have to be very severe.

-Consider the example where the other parent disagrees with how the father allows his children to dress, how much makeup they are allowed to wear, etc. In this scenario, even if the other parent reaches out with concerns to the father, the court will not likely rule to remove custody from the father.
-While this might not be optimal co-parenting, it is not enough to modify a custody agreement in most cases.
+Consider the scenario in which the other parent disagrees with the manner in which the father allows his children to dress, the amount of makeup they are permitted to wear, etc. Even if the other parent communicates concerns to the father in this scenario, the court is unlikely to remove custody from the father.
+Although this may not be ideal co-parenting, in most cases it is not sufficient to modify a custody agreement.

-However, if a child is getting failing grades in four out of five classes, getting into fights, and showing behavioral issues due to their care (or lack thereof) in their father’s home, the court will consider this as a reason for the father to lose custody.
-Even if the father is attempting to co-parent, he is not providing a safe, productive environment for his children to live in.
+Nevertheless, if a child is failing four out of five classes, getting into fights, and exhibiting behavioral issues as a result of their care (or lack thereof) in their father’s house, the court will consider this as a basis for the father to lose custody.
+Even though the father is striving to co-parent, he does not provide his children with a safe and productive living environment.

 8. Parental Alienation

-The truth is, whether parental alienation is enough for a father to lose custody depends on the nature and extent of the alienation.
+Whether parental alienation is sufficient for reasons fathers lose custody depends on the nature and severity of the alienation.

-In some ways, parental alienation is similar to neglect because it’s not always obvious.
-It can occur for years without anyone really noticing, except those really close to the child.
-This is especially true if the child is a teenager.
-If a father is proven to be manipulating his children against the other parent, it may be a reason for him to lose custody of his child.
+Parental alienation is comparable to neglect in that it is not always apparent.
+It can occur for years without anyone but the child’s closest relatives noticing.
+This holds true especially if the youngster is a teenager.
+If it is established that a father is manipulating his children against the other parent, he may lose custody of his child.

 9. Substance Abuse

-If a child’s father is abusing drugs and/or alcohol – and in some cases, smoking or vaping may be considered substance abuse – the court doesn’t look upon this behavior in a favorable manner.
+If a child’s father is abusing drugs and/or alcohol, and in some cases, smoking or vaping may also be considered substance abuse, the court does not look favorably upon this behavior and list it into reasons fathers lose custody.

-If the alcohol abuse is only casual, it may be difficult for a father to lose custody of his children.
-But if a child’s father has been officially charged with such things as a DWI or reckless endangerment, then it’s easier for him to lose custody of his child.
+If the father’s alcoholism is only sporadic, it may be difficult to consider as reasons fathers lose custody.
+However, if a child’s father has been formally charged with a DWI or reckless endangerment, it is more likely that he will lose custody of his child.